 Then the King will say to those on His right hand:"Come, you whom My Father has blessed, take for your heritage the kingdom prepared for you since the foundations of the world."

 And God will publicly announce His rewards."For I was hungry and you gave me food; I was thirsty and you gave me drink.
 I was a stranger, and you made me welcome".
 People find themselves confused by their part in God's plan for salvation.
-So where does this take all of us?
-It actually prepares us to take our place in the great season of Lent.

 Many people make a mistake regarding this season, and its meaning for the faithful.
 Let us be certain not to do this, Instead, let us willingly accept Lent and grow with it.